Fuel in tap water alarms Pearl Harbor military families

 On Monday, when she gave her dog some bottled water, he immediately drank a full liter's worth and then drank two more liters over the next 12 hours.

-The Navy has since starting distributing bottled water.
-The Navy said Marines would set up showers and laundry facilities connected to clean water.
+The Navy has since started distributing bottled water and said Marines would set up showers and laundry facilities connected to clean water.

-The Army said it would help affected families move to a hotel or a new home.
-The Navy is working on a similar program.
+The Army said it would help affected families move into hotels or new homes and the Navy is working on a similar program.
 The Navy is also setting up dedicated medical clinics.

-Burness said her stomach cramps are about 85% better, but not fully.
+Burness said her stomach cramps are about 85% better, but not over.
 Her daughter's nausea has improved.
 But they are both now complaining of breathing issues.

 Burness has been frustrated with the Navy's response, which she believes has been dismissive of families' concerns.
 She pointed to a Monday email from the commander of Joint Base Pearl Harbor-Hickam that told residents the Navy was testing water samples but it had no immediate indication the water wasn't safe.
 His email said he and his staff were drinking the water.